MAECProject/python-maec/docs/api/index.rst

 API Documentation
 =================

-The *python-maec* APIs are the recommended tools for reading, writing, and manipulating STIX XML documents.
+The *python-maec* APIs are the recommended tools for reading, writing, and manipulating MAEC XML documents.

 .. note::